 Wix has a drag-and-drop feature and that is absolutely one of the reasons so many customers continue to use their services.

 Okay, it might not sound so impressive but trust me, this feature makes editing your site incredibly easy and is sure to encourage complete beginners to get creative and push the boundaries.

-The drag-and-drop feature means that anything on the site can be repositioned with a simple click, hold, and drag.
+This AI-powered drag-and-drop feature means that anything on the site can be repositioned with a simple click, hold, and drag.

 Includes web hosting

-A web host is an integral part of creating your site as it functions as a place to store your content.
+A web hosting provider is an integral part of creating your site as it functions as a place to store your content.
 Think of a web host as a digital repository – it’s that little shelf somewhere on the internet where you place all the text, the images, the everything you want on your site.

 Web hosting is complicated which is why the majority of new website builders choose to let a reputable company like Wix manage their web hosting services.

 Wix uses multi-cloud hosting, minimizing the risk of data loss or downtime from attacks or power outages.